-FC Wichita was awarded an at-large berth into the 2016 competition as a result of a very impressive inaugural season.
-May 11 marked Wichita’s first appearance into the tournament, as they were selected to host the Des Moines Menace of the (USL PDL).
-Despite a good showing, the club’s debut saw the home side eliminated from the competition in the first round against the experienced Menace (11th cup appearance).
-Carlos Contreras etched his name in the books as the first ever player to score for Wichita in the tournament’s 103 year history.
+FC Wichita was awarded an at-large berth into the 2016 competition as a result of their impressive inaugural season.
+May 11 marked Wichita’s first appearance into the tournament, as they were selected to host the Des Moines Menace (USL PDL).
+Despite a good showing, the home side was eliminated from the competition in the first round against the experienced Menace (11th cup appearance).
+Midfielder Carlos Contreras etched his name in the history books as the first player ever to score for Wichita in the tournament’s 103 year history.

 A second consecutive at-large berth for FC Wichita will give the club another opportunity for a run at the cup.
 The 2017 First Round pairing was announced on April 12th, brining Azteca FC (Colorado) to Wichita on May 10, 2017 at Stryker Soccer Complex.
 Single game tickets are now available, but are also included FREE with a season ticket package.